Wizzy News 21 May 2026

 Honours Boards

 Every week we recognise some noteworthy performances by our players.
-Congratulations to all the players who appear on the board this week
+Congratulations to all the players who appear on the boards this week

 Friday night training